Did you know that the Wolves Lane campus has been a growing site for over 400 years?

 You can read more about Wolves Lane’s history here.

-From April 1st 2017, Haringey Council awarded management of Wolves Lane to OrganicLea (recently renamed the Wolves Lane Consortium).
+From April 1st 2017, Haringey Council awarded management of Wolves Lane to OrganicLea (later renamed the Wolves Lane Consortium).

 The new vision for the Wolves Lane site is:

 To be “a thriving centre for growing and distributing wholesome food and a space for the local food economy to develop through education, enterprise and events, making good food accessible to all and building a healthier, more sustainable food culture in the area.” — wolveslane.org

 The facility is open to the public for visits